Section 3317.062 | Use of appropriations to chartered nonpublic schools for auxiliary services.

 (A) Moneys paid to chartered nonpublic schools under division (E)(2) of section 3317.024 of the Revised Code shall be used for one or more of the following purposes:

-(1) To purchase secular textbooks or digital texts, as defined in divisions (A)(1) and (2) of section 3317.06 of the Revised Code, as have been approved by the superintendent of public instruction for use in public schools in the state;
+(1) To purchase secular textbooks or digital texts, as defined in divisions (A)(1) and (2) of section 3317.06 of the Revised Code, as have been approved by the superintendent of public instruction for use in public schools in the state.
+Textbooks purchased in accordance with this division may be disposed of four years after the date of purchase;

 (2) To provide the services described in divisions (B), (C), (D), and (Q) of section 3317.06 of the Revised Code;